sandreza/sandreza.github.io/_pages/publications.md

 0. [Uncertainty quantification of ocean parameterizations: application to the K-Profile-Parameterization for penetrative convection]
-    **Andre Souza**, Gregory L Wagner, Ali Ramadhan, Brandon Allen, Valentin Churavy, James Schloss, Jean-Michel Campin, Chris Hill, Alan Edelman, John Marshall, Glenn Flierl, Raffaele Ferrari **in review with the Journal of Advances in Modeling Earth Systems**, *2020* {: reversed="reversed"}
+    **Andre Souza**, Gregory L Wagner, Ali Ramadhan, Brandon Allen, Valentin Churavy, James Schloss, Jean-Michel Campin, Chris Hill, Alan Edelman, John Marshall, Glenn Flierl, Raffaele Ferrari **in review with the Journal of Advances in Modeling Earth Systems** (*2020*) [uq video presentation] {: reversed="reversed"}

 ## Published

-0. Ali Ramadhan, Gregory LeClaire Wagner, Chris Hill, Jean-Michel Campin, Valentin Churavy, Tim Besard, Andre Souza, Alan Edelman, Raffaele Ferrari, and John Marshall [Oceananigans.jl: Fast and friendly geophysical fluid dynamics on GPUs].
+0. Ali Ramadhan, Gregory LeClaire Wagner, Chris Hill, Jean-Michel Campin, Valentin Churavy, Tim Besard, **Andre Souza**, Alan Edelman, Raffaele Ferrari, and John Marshall.
+[Oceananigans.jl: Fast and friendly geophysical fluid dynamics on GPUs].
 Journal of Open Source Software (2020)
-0. Bhamidipati, N., **Souza, A. N.**, and Flierl, G. R. (2020).
-[Turbulent mixing of a passive scalar in the ocean mixed layer].
-Ocean Modelling, 149:101615.
+0. Bhamidipati, N., **Souza, A. N.**, and Flierl, G. R. [Turbulent mixing of a passive scalar in the ocean mixed layer].
+Ocean Modelling (2020)
-0. **Souza, A.**, Tobasco, I., & Doering, C. (2020).
-[Wall-to-wall optimal transport in two dimensions].
-Journal of Fluid Mechanics, 889, A34.
+0. **Souza, A.**, Tobasco, I., & Doering, C. [Wall-to-wall optimal transport in two dimensions].
+Journal of Fluid Mechanics (2020)
-0. **A. N. Souza** and Molei Tao, [Metastable transitions in inertial Langevin systems: What can be different from the overdamped case?], European Journal of Applied
+0. **A. N. Souza** and Molei Tao, [Metastable transitions in inertial Langevin systems: What can be different from the overdamped case?].
+European Journal of Applied
 Mathematics (2018)
 0. **A. N. Souza** and C.R.
 Doering, [Transport bounds for a truncated model of Rayleigh-Bénard convection], Physica D (2015)
 0. **A. N. Souza** and C.R.
 Doering, [Maximal transport in the Lorenz equations],